List of awards and nominations received by SZA

-American singer-songwriter SZA has won 77 awards, including five Grammy Awards, four MTV Video Music Awards, eight Billboard Music Awards, seven BET Awards, three American Music Awards, six Soul Train Music Awards, and one Brit Award.
+American singer-songwriter SZA has won 83 awards, including seven Grammy Awards, four MTV Video Music Awards, eight Billboard Music Awards, eight BET Awards, four American Music Awards, six Soul Train Music Awards, and one Brit Award.
 After beginning her career with two SoundCloud-exclusive EPs, SZA signed to the label Top Dawg Entertainment in 2013, under which she released her third EP and her debut studio album, Ctrl (2017).
 Due to her work on the album, she earned her first five Grammy nominations and landed herself many Best New Artist nods, winning the ones for the Soul Train Music Awards in 2017 and for the BET Awards in 2018.
 Highly acclaimed by critics, Ctrl has appeared in several lists of the best 2010s albums as well as the best debut albums of all time.

 Before she released her second studio album, SOS (2022), SZA appeared in collaborations with several artists, including Kendrick Lamar with "All the Stars" in 2018.
 Their song, recorded for the soundtrack of the film Black Panther, introduced SZA to several film award nominations, such as an Academy Award for Best Original Song, a Critics' Choice Award for Best Song, and a Golden Globe Award for Best Original Song.
 "All the Stars", and the soundtrack, placed on several lists of the best music made for films by publications like Little White Lies.
 Another of SZA's collaborations, "Kiss Me More" with Doja Cat (2021), earned SZA her first Grammy (Best Pop Duo/Group Performance).

 In 2023, SOS received Album of the Year at the Soul Train Music Awards and the BET Awards, and it was placed alongside Ctrl at Rolling Stones list of the 500 greatest albums of all time.
 At the 2024 Grammy Awards, SZA was the musician with the most nominations, specifically nine.
 Increasing her Grammy wins to four, she won Best Progressive R&B Album for SOS alongside two other awards for two of its tracks.
-That same year, Rolling Stone ranked the album's fifth single "Kill Bill" as one of the 500 greatest songs of all time and the subsequent single "Snooze" as one of the greatest R&B songs of the 21st century.
+Rolling Stone ranked the album's fifth single "Kill Bill" as one of the 500 greatest songs of all time in 2024.